 Effective June 17, 2018

 EAA strives to protect all of its participants.
 Accordingly, EAA requires all coaches and volunteers to submit and pass annual background checks prior to having any contact with participants, including any initial practices.
-Coaches and volunteers must proactively complete and pass a background check prior to coaching or volunteering, and as an ongoing annual requirement for existing coaches and volunteers.
-Remember, EAA’s coaches and volunteers are not entitled to coach or volunteer.
+EAA’s coaches and volunteers are not entitled to coach or volunteer.

 The above list is not exclusive and the EAA Executive Committee reserves the right to disqualify a coach or volunteer if it is in the best interest of EAA youth or volunteers.
-If disqualified, the coach or volunteer will receive an email, notifying them of the disqualification.
-The disqualification email will also inform them of their right to appeal the disqualification.
+If disqualified, the coach or volunteer will receive an email notifying them of the disqualification and whether or not they have the right to appeal the disqualification.

 Appeal process: A disqualified coach or volunteer can appeal their disqualification by requesting an appeal hearing within eight (8) days of receiving the email notifying them of their failure to pass the background check.
 Within 10 days of the request, Members of EAA’s Executive Committee and/or a sports Director (or Directors) who the disqualified coach or volunteer has no past association with, will hold a hearing on the matter.
 The disqualified coach or applicant may present information or documentation to the appellate panel to dispute the findings of the background check and make a case for reinstatement or relief from this policy.
 The appellate panel may request a copy of a pre-sentence investigation, court transcript, charging document or court disposition of a crime that resulted in the disqualification, if applicable.
 The coach or applicant is encouraged to have these documents prior to the Committee’s request.
 Within 5 days of the hearing, the Executive Committee will issue its decision arrived at its sole discretion.

 Waiver/Limitation: If a waiver is granted by the Executive Committee it remains in effect indefinitely as long as future registrations are timely completed and no new criminal offenses are committed.
 A limitation may be granted for one or more years.
-An internal record will be kept by the Director of Coaching for both categories.
+An internal record will be kept.